 By using geolocation data and mobile apps, consultants may monitor customer behaviour while on the road.
 FMCG firms may improve conversion rates by customizing mobile marketing campaigns to target consumers at the appropriate time and place by knowing how they interact with mobile content, advertisements, or promotions.

-What importance and role of Consumer Insights in Shaping FMCG Marketing Strategies:
+What Importance and Role of Consumer Insights in Shaping FMCG Marketing Strategies:

 Conclusion